When Plasma Cutting, there is Nothing Worse than Encountering Issues Mid Job.

 This will ensure efficient gas and coolant flow and promote good electrical contact.

-Threads should be clean and seating area should be free from material contamination.
+Threads should be clean and seating area should be free from material contamination. - Select the correct consumables for the job in hand.

 This will depend on plasma gas being used and the cutting amperage.